Travel Medicine Masterclass

 The Travel Medicine Masterclass aims to provide practical guidance on management of travellers before and after travel, with a focus on pre-travel vaccines, management of malaria chemoprophylaxis, and other common travel-associated health issues.

-In person, at:
+OR in person, at:

 Monash Public Health

 10% discount for Students / Monash staff / Monash alumni / Alfred staff / VHA members

 This course will focus on practical management aspects of common pre-travel health care issues.
 It will include discussion of indications for travel vaccines; management of travellers’ diarrhea and malaria chemoprophylaxis; and aspects of non-infectious issues such as jet lag and altitude medicine.
 It will also include cases focusing on how to approach the unwell returned traveller.

 1. Revise current evidence-based information on pre-travel advice and travel-related health issues

 2. Identify training needs in respect to pre-travel advice and travel-related health issues

 3. Plan and complete a comprehensive pre-travel health assessment

 4. Provide individualised vaccine recommendations to travellers